zhenhu9/Git-Notes/Git-Notes.md

 * cee25cb First commit
 ```

-**Note**: You should always check out file status as possible before your next
+**Note**: You should always examine file status as possible before your next
 operation.
-And should figure out the meaning of file status report information.
+And get familiar with the meaning of file status report information.

 An example to understand simplifed files status.